Presenting an easy-to-use, easy-to-understand, and reliable Few-Shot Learning code base, for newcomers and experimented few-shot learners.

 Few-Shot Learning is the sub-field of Machine Learning focusing on the problem of learning from a few examples.
 Few-Shot Image Recognition consists in designing a model able to recognize an object after seeing only a handful of labeled instances for this particular class of objects.

-I’m not going to develop any further on why we care about Few-Shot Learning (FSL for those in the know) and what are the basic concepts and methods associated with it because I have already done it in this other article (definitely a must-read if it’s the first time you read about FSL).
+I’m not going to develop any further on why we care about Few-Shot Learning (FSL for those in the know) and what are the basic concepts and methods associated with it because I have already done it in this other article about few-shot image classification (definitely a must-read if it’s the first time you read about FSL).

 From this point further, I’m going to assume that 1) you have a basic knowledge of FSL and the most common methods to tackle it; and 2) you are (or want to be) an FSL practitioner.